-A course used to satisfy requirements within Group III can also be used to satisfy requirements in Groups I, II, IV, and V
+A course used to satisfy requirements within Group III can also be used to satisfy requirements in Groups I, II, IV, V, or the minor.

 IIIA.
 Mathematics, physical sciences, and life sciences - A student must take at least one science course in Group III A that includes a laboratory (at least 4 credit hours).